Addressing a Public Health Crisis

-Continuing Education Credits
+Continuing Education Credit

 Baptist Memorial Health Care Corporation (BMHCC) is accredited by the Mississippi State Medical Association to provide continuing medical education for physicians.
-BMHCC designates this live activity for a maximum of 8.25 AMA PRA Category 1 Credit(s)™.
+BMHCC designates this live activity for a maximum of 3.25 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 There is no charge to attend this educational activity.
-Physician participants can claim AMA PRA Category 1 Credit(s)™ for a flat fee of $70.
+Physician participants can claim AMA PRA Category 1 Credit(s)™ for a flat fee of $55.
 Payment is to be made upon registration.

 Maintenance of Certification (MOC)

-Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 8.25 medical knowledge MOC points in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
+Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 2.5 medical knowledge MOC points in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
 Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
 It is the CME activity provider’s responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.

-Successful completion of this CME activity, which includes participation in the activity, with individual assessments of the participant and feedback to the participant, enables the participant to earn 8.25 MOC points in the American Board of Pediatrics’ (ABP) Maintenance of Certification (MOC) program.
+Successful completion of this CME activity, which includes participation in the activity, with individual assessments of the participant and feedback to the participant, enables the participant to earn 2.5 MOC points in the American Board of Pediatrics’ (ABP) Maintenance of Certification (MOC) program.
 It is the CME activity provider’s responsibility to submit participant completion information to ACCME for the purpose of granting ABP MOC credit.

 If you have questions or require special seating arrangements because of hearing, visual or mobility impairment or have special dietary concerns, please call 901-227-9558.